jbowman86/UFOs/README.md

 #### Filtering by date

 The user enters the desired date (included day, month, and year).
-The input is recorded and the table to updated to display the relevant UFO sightings.
+The input is recorded and the table is updated to display the relevant UFO sightings.

 ![](https://github.com/jbowman86/UFOs/blob/main/static/images/UFO_filter_date.png)

 #### Filtering by city

-The user enters the desired city, the input is recorded and the table to updated to display the relevant UFO sightings.
+The user enters the desired city, the input is recorded and the table is updated to display the relevant UFO sightings.

 ![](https://github.com/jbowman86/UFOs/blob/main/static/images/UFO_filter_city.png)

 #### Filtering by country

-The user enters the desired country, the input is recorded and the table to updated to display the relevant UFO sightings.
+The user enters the desired country, the input is recorded and the table is updated to display the relevant UFO sightings.

 ![](https://github.com/jbowman86/UFOs/blob/main/static/images/UFO_filter_country.png)

 #### Filtering by state

-The user enters the desired state, the input is recorded and the table to updated to display the relevant UFO sightings.
+The user enters the desired state, the input is recorded and the table is updated to display the relevant UFO sightings.

 ![](https://github.com/jbowman86/UFOs/blob/main/static/images/UFO_filter_state_shape.png)

 #### Filtering by shape

-The user enters the desired UFO shape, the input is recorded and the table to updated to display the relevant UFO sightings.
+The user enters the desired UFO shape, the input is recorded and the table is updated to display the relevant UFO sightings.

 ![](https://github.com/jbowman86/UFOs/blob/main/static/images/UFO_filter_state_shape.png)